Pendleton Civil Service Reform Act: Provisions

 The Pendleton Civil Service Reform Act provided for selection of some government employees by competitive exams rather than ties to politicians, and made it illegal to fire or demote some government officials for political reasons.
 The act initially applied only to ten percent of federal jobs, but it allowed the president to expand the number of federal employees covered by the act.
+Within five years of the passage of the law, half of federal appointments outside of the United States Postal Service were covered by the act.

 The law also created the United States Civil Service Commission to oversee civil service examinations and outlawed the use of "assessments," fees that political appointees were expected to pay to their respective political parties as the price for their appointments.
 These assessments had made up a majority of political contributions in the era following Reconstruction.